JoeyDP/Factorio-Better-Air-Filtering/README.md

 The third and final upgrade of the air filtering machine features a larger radius of three chunks along with more air filtering per second.

 ### Filter Types
 There are currently two types of filters: __expendable filters__ and __recyclable filters__.
 The first ones are easier to craft, but filter out less pollution and are destroyed upon use.
 Recyclable filters are more expensive but can be refreshed with a bit of coal to be used again.
+However, beware that there is a slight chance the filter breaks in the recycling process.

 > Known issue: used air filters cannot be extracted from the first tier of air filter machines by inserters.
 Factorio does not feature inserters that can extract from burnt_result_inventory.